tomlrichardson/bakery/src/content/pages/wholesale.md

   - _bookshop_name: card-grid
     type: images
     cards:
+      - _bookshop_name: image-card
-      - heading: Where to find us
+        heading: Where to find us
-        icon: Bread
         text: Learn where to buy our loaves to take home with you.
         image:
           src: /src/assets/images/bread.png
           alt: The bread
         link: '/where/'
         background_color:
-        background_image:
         column_span: 1
+      - _bookshop_name: image-card
-      - heading: Want us as your supplier?
+        heading: Want us as your supplier?
         text: Find out about becoming a wholesale customer.
-        icon: Mug
         image:
           src: /src/assets/images/bread.png
           alt: The bread
         link: /wholesale
         background_color:
-        background_image:
         column_span: 1
+      - _bookshop_name: image-card
-      - heading: What we do
+        heading: What we do
         text: Learn more about what we do, and where we supply.
-        icon: WheatAwn
         image:
           src: /src/assets/images/bread.png
           alt: The bread
         link: /about
         background_color:
-        background_image:
         column_span: 1
 ---